nim-works/cps/README.md

 ### Architecture

-The implementation is comprised of two conceptual entities:
+The implementation is comprised of two concepts:

 1. an *environment* is a bespoke type made to carry all locals in a procedure, plus a pointer to a continuation leg: